ZacharyRead/jlect-jhr/README.md

 Cons:

 * The library is stroke-oriented and does not handle cursive character input.
-* The dataset is incomplete, so it may fail at recognizing a large number of characters.
+* The dataset is incomplete, so it may fail at recognizing a fair number of characters.
 * It only supports drawing one character at a time.

 ## Contributing